Contents

 • Reduce over-stocking inventories by 20-50%

-1. Factory Automation
+1. Factory automation with AI

 Manufacturing workers depend primarily on their experience and intuition to monitor many equipment settings and adjust them manually.
 It strains their operating efficiency as well as they need to run tests and do some troubleshooting activities as well.
 This can impact the OEE as the operators may take shortcuts and focus on aspects other than the economic value.